Zypher17/wifi-stealer/README.md

 - Better logging and timestamps.
 - Per‑victim history and more detailed stats.
-- Stronger authentication (hashed passwords, multiple users).
+- Stronger authentication (hashed passwords).
 - HTTPS for the dashboard.